M.S. Criminology - Concentration in Global Criminology

 For Advancement to candidacy for the Master of Science degree in Criminology, Concentration in Global Criminology, students must meet the general university requirements for admission to candidacy outlined in the Academic Regulations section of the SJSU catalog.

 The University requires that all graduate students complete the Graduation Writing Assessment Requirement (GWAR) as a condition for advancement to candidacy.
 Please refer to the SJSU catalog section titled "Graduation Writing Assessment Requirement" for details.
 JS 265 has been designated the GWAR course for this degree program.
+The graduate coordinator will assist you with any issues.

 JS 265, Comparative Criminal Justice Systems -- August 23 - October 13, 2017